Come Into the Garden, Maud (play): Scene 1

 The Conklins, a wealthy American couple, are staying in the grand Lausanne Hotel.
 Anne-Mary is petulant and domineering; Verner is quiet and philosophical.
 She is finalising arrangements for a grand dinner party she is to give in the hotel's restaurant that evening with a prince as guest of honour.
 Maud Caragnani, the English widow of an Italian prince, pays them a visit.
 The three met for the first time in Rome quite recently.
 Verner took to her; Anne-Mary did not.
 When one of the dinner guests rings to cancel because of illness, Anne-Mary is horrified: there would be thirteen at the table.
-She tells Vernon he will have to eat his dinner in the suite rather than in the restaurant.
+She tells Verner he will have to eat his dinner in the suite rather than in the restaurant.
 He is not excessively distressed.

 Scene 2

 That evening Verner is relaxing after dining in the suite.
 He asks the waiter, Felix, about Maud.
 Felix tells him that she is "an enchanting lady of whom everyone is fond".
 After Felix has gone, the telephone rings.
 Maud, from the hotel lobby, asks if she may come up.
 When she arrives she and Verner have a friendly conversation, and it becomes clear that they are strongly drawn to each other.
 When Maud suggests they might meet later in Rome, Verner tells her "I am coming with you this very night".
 He convinces her that he is in earnest and means to marry her.
 She insists that they must both be free to see how things turn out.
 She leaves, with a promise to pick him up at 12.30 in her car.
 Anne-Mary returns in a bad temper from the dinner party, which has not gone as well as she hoped.
 Verner pretends to be asleep, but she insists on waking him to complain about her guests.
 To annoy her, Verner pretends to be drunk.
 She demands that he leave her alone.
 As he goes out, Verner replies, "Okay, that's exactly what I intend to do.
 Goodnight, sweetheart!"